1964 Democratic National Convention: Mississippi controversy

-Coverage of Atlantic City
+Negative media coverage of Atlantic City

 The convention was intended to boost Atlantic City's image as a premier travel destination in the United States.
-Instead the DNC exposed the demise of the city.
+Instead the DNC exposed the decline of the city.
 Atlantic City faced criticism for poor quality hotels and the streets and buildings were dirty.
-The decrepitness of Atlantic City was particularly present in comparison to San Francisco, California, an emerging city, that was the site of the 1964 Republican National Convention.
-This perceived decline in Atlantic City lead to the city becoming a hub for casinos and gambling.
+The decrepitude of Atlantic City was particularly present in comparison to San Francisco, California, an emerging city, that was the host city of the earlier-held 1964 Republican National Convention that members of the media had also attended.
+In addition to the reportedly rude service visitors faced from hospitality service workers, by 1964 the city's hotel facilities were baring visible signs of age and upkeep that was reflective of the decline in tourism that the city was experiencing.
+This left visitors with a less than stellar impression of the city.
+With no contested ballot to preoccupy their coverage, members of the news media spent time expressing their grievances about what they considered to be poor hospitality in Atlantic City.